undestinedx/INZERNAL/README.md

 * F3 will uninject INZERNAL and restore everything (Built into INZERNAL)
 * F4 will quit injector
 * Requires admin permissions due to growtopia changing token permissions
+* Also should work with any other injector of your choice

 #